The third lacrosse player at Duke University was just invited, indicted, a team captain.

 But if they start running at you, you can't outrun them.

-We try to sometimes throw golf balls near them, not hit them, just to make them move.
+We're told before we go out, if you see a gator, we try to sometimes throw golf balls near them, not hit them, just to make them move.

-We go see them move.
+We don't see them move.

-Uh, but they're just idiots.
+But they're just idiots.

-Yeah, they're just idiots.
+They're just idiots.

-I saw them uh taping up the front legs all the way back, the back legs all the way forward, taping up the mouth with duct tape or electrical tape over two different parts of the mouth.
+I saw them taping up the front legs all the way back, the back legs all the way forward, taping up the mouth with duct tape or electrical tape over two different parts of the mouth.

 So they go out and nab as many of those as they can.

-Gator's just being a gator.
+The gator's just being a gator.

 It wouldn't also surprise me to learn that some environmental wackos and animal rights people are stirring these gators up.